 7) Timeout.
 Our world has gotten so busy with the latest technological innovations.
 I personally don't even watch TV anymore, and recently went so far as not even turning on the radio when I drive.
 Be proactive about scheduling downtime so you can come back to your senses.
 Breath deeply.
 Remind yourself of the things that matter in life.
 Ignore the rest.
 Write, draw, or simply stare blankly out the window.
 People have made fun of me for being “out of the zone,” but maybe they're just too “in the zone.”

 8) Travel.
 (Extra tip for those who have the opportunity).
 Backpacking through Europe was probably one of the most humbling experiences I've ever had in my life.
 I was only allowed what I could carry, and so I had no choice but to focus on the essentials.
 In addition, aside from the physical aspect of ridding myself of unnecessary clutter, venturing off into a different country opened up my eyes and reminded me that what I considered essential may not be so.
 I travel as a way to recalibrate my values, and if you can't go on a huge trip, just go for a quick hike.

 It won't be easy.
 You're going to want to check out that new restaurant everybody's yelping about.
 You're going to want to buy those new Nike's.
-You're going to want to purchase the latest iPhone, and no matter how hard you try, you just can't stop watching Game of Thrones, even if it means sitting through countless advertisements.
+You're going to want to purchase the latest iPhone, and no matter how hard you try, you just can't stop watching Game of Thrones.

 Make it a habit to focus on the things that truly matter in life.
 What matters?
 While it varies from person to person, it often comes down to spending quality time with your loved ones, doing things you're passionate about, and simply being grateful for what you have, right now.